Can You Beat A Poker Bot?

 Such applications can be further transposed into other fields like cybersecurity or medicine.
 This proves that poker bots may hold value outside the online poker world.

-Why you shouldn’t bother with poker bots
+Making wise choices: why you shouldn’t bother with poker bots

 - They are cumbersome to set up, let alone develop